Pollenware/c2fo-shell/README.md

 # CONNECTIONS

-ocap-shell handles multiplexing to many OCAP instances via support for separate connections and an ability to switch between them:
+c2fo-shell handles multiplexing to many C2FO instances via support for separate connections and an ability to switch between them:

 ## LIST